IBM/operand-deployment-lifecycle-manager/docs/common-service-integration.md

 ...
 ```

-- `name` is the name of the operator, which should be the same as the services name in the `CommonServiceConfig` and `CommonServiceSet`.
+- `name` is the name of the operator, which should be the same as the services name in the `MetaOperatorConfig` and `MetaOperatorSet`.
 - `namespace` is the namespace the operator will be deployed in.
 - `channel` is the name of a tracked channel.
 - `packageName` is the name of the package in `CatalogSource` will be deployed.